Boris Tadić: Early life

 Tadić was born in Sarajevo, the capital of the People's Republic of Bosnia and Herzegovina, a republic within the Federal People's Republic of Yugoslavia.
 His father, Ljubomir, was a philosopher and a member of the Serbian Academy of Sciences and Arts.
-His mother, Nevenka, is a psychologist.
+His mother, Nevenka, was a psychologist.
 His maternal grandfather and up to six other relatives were killed by the Croatian Ustaše during World War II.

 The Tadićs are descendants of the Serb clan of Piva, in the region of Old Herzegovina, Montenegro.
 The family's slava (patron saint) is Saint John the Baptist.
 His parents frequently relocated between various cities and had moved to Sarajevo from Paris, where they pursued their doctoral studies, only a few days prior to his birth.
 Tadić and his family moved to Belgrade when he was three years old, and his father got a job at the newspaper Liberation (Oslobođenje).

 Tadić finished Pera Popović Aga (today Mika Petrović Alas) elementary school and matriculated at the First Belgrade Gymnasium in Dorćol.
 During his teenage years he played water polo for VK Partizan, but had to quit due to injuries.
 He graduated from the University of Belgrade Faculty of Philosophy with a degree in psychology, specifically social psychology in the department of clinical psychology.

 He was arrested during his studies in July 1982 for protesting the arrest of a group of students, arrested for protesting against martial law in Poland and in support of the Solidarity movement.
 Tadić spent one month in penal labour prison in Padinska Skela.

 He worked as a journalist, military clinical psychologist and as a teacher of psychology at the First Belgrade Gymnasium.
 Until 2003, Tadić also worked at the Faculty of Dramatic Arts at the University of Arts in Belgrade as a lecturer of political advertising.
 He is a Senior Network Member at the European Leadership Network (ELN).